alexwlchan/alexwlchan.net/src/_drafts/aberdulais-waterfall.md

   <figcaption>
     A slightly wider view.
     Some walls have survived better than others, and in a few places look almost complete.
-    You can also see a glimpse of the waterfall in the background &ndash; more on that in a moment.
+    You can also see a glimpse of the waterfall in the background &ndash; more on that in a bit.
   </figcaption>
 </figure>

 Unfortunately there aren't many details of what the buildings were used for -- when the site was abandoned, the buildings were left to decay.
-Anything useful was taken away to the other tin plating works in Aberdulais (the "Lower Works", while the National Trust site was the "Upper Works").
+Anything useful was taken away to the other tin plating works in Aberdulais, which didn't close until many years later.
-There are signs suggesting what some of the buildings were for, but they're incomplete.
+There are information boards suggesting what some of the buildings were for, but they're incomplete.

 One thing that clearly stands out is the chimney, one of the few complete structures, which towers above the site.